Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 It is not uncommon for employers to “clock out” or work off the clock when they are close to exceeding a 40 hour work week.
 If an employer knows an employee is working, or reasonably should have known that employee was working, that employee must be paid for that time.
 This includes time spent setting up before work hours or cleaning up after work hours.

 Some employers pay their employees for overtime hours, but at the employees’ regular hourly rate.
 By law, non-exempt employees must be paid “time-and-a-half”, or 1.5 times their hourly wage, for all hours over a 40 hour work week.

 Contact an Experienced Overtime Lawyer

 If you believe your boss has committed one of the above violations or another violation of federal or state overtime laws, you may be entitled to back pay and possible additional compensation.
 An experienced overtime lawyer from Phillips Dayes Law Firm can evaluate your situation to determine whether any laws were broken.
-Contact us today to schedule a free legal consultation.
+Contact us today to schedule a legal consultation.